-Why Standard Cable Ties Slow You Down
+Why Straight Cable Ties Slow Cable Tray Installations

 Cable trays are everywhere on modern installs — but standard straight cable ties were never designed for them.
 Every installer knows the drill: bend a straight tie into a hook, thread it through a narrow slot, twist it around the bundle, then repeat hundreds of times a day.